Power Apps SharePoint List Canvas App Guide

 ChoiceDropdown / Radio buttonsOptions auto-populated from SharePoint choices

-Person or GroupPeople pickerSearches Azure AD; returns user object
+Person or GroupPeople pickerSearches Microsoft Entra ID; returns user object

 Date and TimeDate pickerTimezone-aware; can be date-only